driedpampas/realme-8-megaguide/readme.md

 - This method will **wipe your phone** and **temporarily downgrade your phone to RUI2**
 - **Read this tutorial step by step to don't miss anything.**
 - This method doesn't use **Deep Test**
-- I used this method so I can confirm it works.
+- I used this method on my own device so I can confirm it works.

 <p align="center" style="color: red;">Use this tutorial only with RUI3</p>